golemfactory/golem-wiki/Products/Clay-Beta/Acting-as-Provider.md

 **Industry Leading Community Support**
 Speak to our team directly via Chat, Email, and Social Media.
 We encourage feedback of all types from our users.
 [Help Documentation and FAQs](/Products/Clay-Beta/Understanding-Beta).

+!> **Make sure you trust the developer before whitelisting their repository!**
+By default only apps verified and uploaded by the Golem Factory to our docker repository are whitelisted.
+Before whitelisting any other repository, make sure you trust the developer.
+Any apps they upload in the future will compute on your machine, also when they lose control over their docker repository account.
+In order to provide for other developers apps, you will need to whitelist the "provider prerequisite" docker hub repository.

 ## Charges